bold-factory/bold.integration.base/README.md

 ### 1. Data Fetching from ERP to Bold

-The integration periodically fetches data from the **ERPI** using a `BackgroundService` and processes the following
+The integration periodically fetches data from the **ERP** using a `BackgroundService` and processes the following
 collections:

 - **SKUs**